Cheezmeister/www.luchenlabs.com/projects/spheres/index.markdown

 ## News ##

 Well, it seems I bit off more than I could chew again.
-Between realizing how much I still have yet to learn about GL and C++ and simply wanting to trim some of the more low-hanging fruit off of my backlog of WIPs, I'm putting SOI officially on hiatus.
+Between gaping in horror at the mess I'd written in my haste to get something playable out the door, realizing how much I still have yet to learn about GL and C++, and simply wanting to trim some of the more low-hanging fruit off of my backlog of WIPs, I'm putting SOI officially on hiatus.
 I'll pick it up again at some point, and it will most likely be a rewrite, so let's call this a successful prototype rather than a fizzled effort!

 ## Download
 SOI is hosted on Sourceforge, so you can either grab releases or check the code out from Subversion.